×

 What Are The Benefits of Isometric Drawings?

 Isometric drawings are particularly useful in architecture.
 It helps architects to visualise and represent design ideas.
 Many architects have drawn isometric drawings to represent their ideas before a finalised design.
-We can still draw isometric drawings after the design is finalised though.
+We can still draw isometric drawings or isometric sketches after the design is finalised though.

 Because isometric drawings are essentially 2D drawings, they may be easier to comprehend.
 We can draw them to hide any unwanted elements for clean visuals.